 - Denying Development: There are a lot of Christians who seem to think that the way God worked or revealed Himself in the past has to be the same way He reveals Himself through all history.
 They think that because God doesn’t change, neither do His actions.
 Yet these people fail to recognize that while God doesn’t change, he works with those who do.
 God’s changing methodology in no way indicates that God is a changing God, but rather that God is merciful and gracious to stoop and incarnate to where His people are.
 We could point to a multitude of ways in which God’s revelation has changed in regard to practice (circumcision vs. baptism) or expectations (polygamy and divorce allowance to being more strict on both).
 While God’s moral standards and requirements don’t change, his grace and allowances do change in regard to the revelation he has given and the people to whom he is interacting.
 We recognize this in the individual sphere and call it “sanctification.”
 Ten years into our Christian walk we look back and praise God that he didn’t judge us then for something we have only now come to fully realize the gravity of.
 A flat reading of the Bible which requires the denial of development is one which has almost assuredly steeped itself in an idolatry which seeks control.

-The people of old enshrined their gods in statues and images.
-Today, we enshrine God in words.
+The primitive people of old enshrined their gods in statues and images.
+Today, we primitive intellectuals enshrine God in words.
 When we view the Bible as the end of God’s speech rather than a tool through which the Spirit continues to speak, we have become idolaters.
-The small “w” word of God is intended to point us to the true Word, which is not a word, but an image - the perfect image of God painted for us in a 33 year long narrative.
-The ultimate power of Jesus Christ lies not the words he left with us, but in the Spirit which he died and interceded for on our behalf, that we might be partakers of Him as well, and multiply the narrative of the Kingdom of God in communities of dependence and interdependence.
+The small “w” word of God is intended to point us to the true Word, which is not a written word, but an image - the perfect image of God painted for us in a 33 year long narrative.
+The true Word is testified to us by the word.
+The ultimate power of Jesus Christ lies not in the words he left with us, but in the Spirit which he died and interceded for on our behalf, that we might be partakers of Him as well, the Word in us, and multiply the narrative of the Kingdom of God in communities of dependence and interdependence.
 This community living in dependence upon and growth in the Spirit is the antithesis of idolatry.
+Community of the body is a living organism, not a dead idol.
 Whereas idolatry seeks power and control, yet is lifeless, true Christianity connects itself to the living vine and becomes life-filled hands and feet to the world in need.
 We become not the dead children of a God circumscribed in a tomb of words, but rather children of the God of gods resurrected as the Living Word.